 As some care home residents may not be able to report COVID-19 related symptoms, these residents should be checked twice daily for possible symptoms, such as a high temperature.

 Care homes must make sure that social distancing is followed throughout the home, and that appropriate infection control measures are in place, such as the use of personal protective equipment (PPE) by staff.
 Care home providers should restrict the movement of staff between their different care homes wherever possible, to help reduce the spread of coronavirus.

-The government has updated its guidance about visiting people in care homes.
+The government guidance about visiting people in care homes has been updated.

 Help during coronavirus (COVID-19)